|Job Title:||Legal Counsel, Legal Services Branch, Ontario Ministry of Health|

 About Liam Scott

-Liam is counsel with the Legal Services Branch of the Ontario Ministry of Health and Long-Term Care in Toronto, Canada.
-Liam is also the Chair of his office’s Student Committee.
-Liam works in an office of 40 lawyers who provide legal advice to the Ontario Ministry of Health and Long-Term Care in a variety of areas of health law.
+Liam is counsel with the Legal Services Branch of the Ontario Ministry of Health.
+Liam works in an office of 40 lawyers who provide legal advice to the Ministry of Health in a variety of areas of health law.
 Liam also provides advice on public health, health promotion (including healthy eating), HIV/AIDS legal issues, blood issues and consent to treatment issues.

 Liam was called the Bar in Ontario in 2000.
 Since that time, Liam has worked in various legal capacities in the Ontario government.
 Liam was a student at Carleton from 1990-1994 where he graduated with a B.A.
 (Hons) in Political Science.
 He graduated with a M.A. in Political Science from York University, and went to Osgoode Hall Law School for his LLB, graduating in 1998.